 Objective

 Early mortality after one of the most common surgical procedures in developed countries, total hip arthroplasty (THA), is dependent on medical comorbidities.
-Complex diagnosis-based tools such as the Charlson Comorbidity Index (CCI) and the Elixhauser score, and the prescription-based RxRiskV score have been used to estimate comorbidity, but we here investigate whether easily accessible data that are routinely collected in daily clinical practice are better at predicting early mortality after total hip arthroplasty (THA.
+Complex diagnosis-based tools such as the Charlson Comorbidity Index (CCI) and the Elixhauser score as well as the prescription-based RxRiskV score have been used to estimate comorbidity, but we here investigate whether easily accessible data that are routinely collected in daily clinical practice are better at predicting early mortality after THA.

 Design